As Adopted February 9, 2010.

 Section 2.01 Authority of Directors: The Board of Directors (“the Board”) is the policy-making body and may exercise all the powers and authority granted to the Corporation by law.
 The Board shall oversee the Corporation’s operations.

-Section 2.02 Number of Directors: The Board shall consist of no more than twelve (12) nor fewer than three (3) Directors.
+Section 2.02 Number of Directors: The Board shall consist of no more than thirteen (13) nor fewer than three (3) Directors.
 The number of Directors may be increased or decreased from time to time by Board resolution or amendment to these bylaws; however, a change in the number of Directors shall not remove a Director from his or her position as a Director prior to the expiration of his or her term of office.
-In addition, the Chief Executive Officer (CEO)/President shall serve as an ex officio, nonvoting member of the Board of Directors.
+In addition, the Chief Executive Officer (CEO) shall serve as an ex officio, nonvoting and not an official member of the Board of Directors for legal purposes.

-Section 2.03 Election and Term of Directors: The first Board of Directors of the Corporation shall consist of those persons named in the Articles of Incorporation.
-Such persons shall hold office until the first election of Directors.
-Thereafter, the Board shall consist of the CEO, six (6) “Public Directors” and six (6) Member Directors.
-Public Directors shall consist of persons of stature who are not on staff or receiving compensation from a member organization who are known for their strong commitment to and/or expertise in investigative journalism and/or who bring a broader outside perspective or expertise to help INN achieve its mission.
-Public Directors shall be selected by the other Public Directors and ratified by the full Board of Directors at the Annual Meeting.
-A Director shall hold office for a term of two years and until his or her successor has been elected and qualified; however, Directors shall be elected so that the terms of one-half of the Directors shall expire in alternate years (although this may require some Directors to be elected for only a one-year term).
-Directors may serve five (5) consecutive two (2) year terms.
+Section 2.03 Election and Term of Directors: The Board shall consist of the CEO, six (6) “Public Directors” and six (6) Member Directors.
+When a Member Director is elected chair, the Board may consist of six (6) Public Directors and seven (7) Member Directors, including the chair.
+Public Directors shall consist of persons of stature who are not on staff or receiving compensation from a member organization who are known for their strong commitment to and/or expertise in journalism, social enterprise or the nonprofit news model and/or who bring a broader outside perspective or expertise to help INN achieve its mission.
+Public Directors shall be selected by the other Public Directors and ratified by the full Board of Directors.
+A Director shall hold office for a term of three (3) years.
+Directors may serve two (2) consecutive three (3) year terms.

-At the board chair’s discretion, the board may award emeritus director status to a past board chair or director who is coming off the board after serving three or more terms as a director.
-Emeritus directors are nominated by the chair and confirmed by a majority vote of the board to up to three (3) two-year terms, as long as the director remains active in providing continuing and meaningful contributions to the benefit of INN and wishes to serve.
+At the Board Chair’s discretion, the board may award Emeritus Director status to a past Board Chair or Director who is coming off the board after serving two or more terms as a Director.
+Emeritus Directors are nominated by the Chair and confirmed by a majority vote of the Board to up to three (3) three-year terms, as long as the director remains active in providing continuing and meaningful contributions to the benefit of INN and wishes to serve.
 These are non-voting positions.
-Emeritus directors may not be officers or employees of INN, and they may choose to end their terms at any point.
-Duties of an emeritus director may include representing INN at the request of the board chair or executive director; attending board or committee meetings and providing advisory services on appropriate matters.
-Emeritus directors are invited but not required to attend INN board meetings or events; participation is at their own discretion.
+Emeritus Directors may not be officers or employees of INN, and they may choose to end their terms at any point.
+Duties of an Emeritus Director may include representing INN at the request of the Board Chair or CEO; attending Board or committee meetings and providing advisory services on appropriate matters.
+Emeritus Directors are invited but not required to attend INN board meetings or events; participation is at their own discretion.

 Section 2.04 Resignation and Removal: Resignations are effective upon receipt by the Secretary (or receipt by the Chair or other officer if the Secretary is resigning) of written notification or a later date if provided in the written notification.
 One or more Directors may be removed at a meeting called for that purpose, with or without cause, by majority vote of the entire Board.